technofocus-pte/modernzSAPdepth/Lab 7/Lab 7 - Ingesting SAP OData into Microsoft Fabric Using Dataflow Gen2 and Data Pipelines.md

 > ![](./media/image3.png)

-6. Click the Dataflow 2 dropdown and enter the name of Dataflow as Dataflow_SAP.
+6. Click the **Dataflow 2** dropdown and type the name of Dataflow as Dataflow_SAP.

 > ![](./media/image4.png)